 There are several options on the market, but you can save a lot of money by buying a used truck.
 However, buying a used vehicle can be a challenge, and in the long run, it can also become a nuisance if you end up making a bad choice.

-Although there are a number of steps that you should take before buying a used truck, there are some pickup trucks on the market that have a reputation for being solid and reliable, and we will discuss them in this article.
+Although there are a number of steps that you should take before buying a used truck, there are some pickup trucks on the market that have a reputation for being solid and reliable, and I will discuss them in this article.